bwann/homelab/FAQ.md

 In my day jobs I frequently deal with bare metal systems in datacenters, so I want to replicate that in my homelab for better or for worse.
-This includes IPMI OOB connectivity, PXE booting, BIOS/UEFI stuff, hard drives and SSDs, writing tooling for all that stuff, and whatnot.
+This includes IPMI BMC/OOB connectivity, PXE booting, BIOS/UEFI stuff, hard drives and SSDs, real network routers and switches, writing tooling for all that stuff, and whatnot.

 I don't need raw compute power nor storage, I just need lots of diverse systems.
 And since it's likely to be idle a lot of the time, it should be